RightsandWrongsgit/ARMTEC/modules/development.md

 <font color=yellow>NOTE: If we want to 'bailout' because we messed up what were were changing we can always just import back in the prior existing configuration with `lando drush cim`.</font>

-If drush isn't already installed and enabled to this:
+If drush isn't already installed and enabled do this:

 `composer require --dev drush/drush`<br>